delaneymichaelpeter/docker-configs/README.md

 # docker-configs
-Place to store my Docker configuration files
+This is a place where I can store my docker configuration files